bilibili/UnityBVA/docs/tools/Tools.md

 ![glb](pics/material_code_gen.png)

 > Please make sure that the NormalMap was identified correctly.
 Because when exporting NormalMap, an Blit operation of `Decoding` will be applied.
+> Use reflection to automatically handle the necessary import and export entries without any additional code.
+If you have specific keyword processing requirements, you can add an implementation in the MaterialImporter

 [Check this out to know how to use the generated code.](MaterialExtra.md)